AkhrorSoliev/akhrorsPlayer/README.md

-# akhrorsPlayer 🎧🎶🎼
+# akhrorsPlayer
 The mp3 player I created with Javasript has a very nice design.
-The change in the background creates a very interesting landscape.
+The change in the background creates a very interesting landscape.🎧🎶🎼

 # Connect:🚩